 There are 5 major religions in the world: Christianity, Hinduism, Islam, Buddhism, and Judaism.
-Christianity is the only major religion that offers humanity full and complete pardon from sin based upon the substitutionary death of a sinless, divine savior.
+Christianity is the only major religion that offers humanity full and complete pardon from sin based upon the substitutionary death of a sinless, divine savior–who was brought back to life after his death on a Roman cross. all the others are dead.
 Therein lies a unique paradox.
 The paradox is this.
 On one hand Christianity offers full pardon for sin; on the other hand, it is the only religion in which some of its adherents propose that there is some type of unpardonable sin.
 A paradox, indeed!
 Where does the concept of unpardonable sin come from?

 These are the only references in the entire Bible about the so-called “unpardonable sin”; one would think there would be many more references if it were such a critical subject: